-The people of beirut are suffering, today more than ever, we are suffocating.
+The people of Lebanon are suffering, today more than ever, they are suffocating.

-Today, the tragic combination of a humanitarian, economic, financial and healthcare crisis has taken a heavy toll on the day-to-day lives of the Lebanese.
+Indeed, the tragic combination of humanitarian, economic, financial and healthcare crises has taken a heavy toll on the day-to-day lives of the Lebanese.

 To mitigate the pain felt by the people, MLH has created an emergency fund to extend its world class healthcare to patients… who cannot afford to medically take care of themselves.

-Please help us by donating to the fund.
-Your generosity and kindness will go a long way in helping those most in need.
+Please help us by donating to this fund.
+Your generosity and kindness will go a long way in helping those who need it the most.

-Lebanon has been enduring multiple crises and degrading levels of quality of life for months.
-The bankruptcy and incapability of the state and government have reduced the support for hospitals across the country, in addition, the raise in costs of supplies has added a considerable burden on the healthcare industry making it difficult to sustain itself.
+Indeed, Lebanon has been enduring multiple crises and degrading levels of quality of life for months.
+Importantly, the bankruptcy and incompetence of the state and government have dramatically reduced the support for hospitals across the country; in addition, the increase in the costs of supplies has added a considerable burden on the healthcare industry making it difficult to sustain itself.

-It is common knowledge that with the financial, healthcare and economic crisis we are living in, the indirect costs related to imports of healthcare supplies have drastically risen.
+It is common knowledge that the indirect costs related to imports of healthcare supplies have drastically risen.
 The average price increase from January to August 2020 has reached 260% on consumable medical supplies.
 Moreover, after the dramatic Aug 4 deadly blast, several supply chains were interrupted in the country.
-This, along with the fall of hospitals in the Capital and shut down of around 800 hospital beds in Beirut we are today, more than ever, in need of support to assist all the patients especially those who need chronic care.
-Mount Lebanon Hospital is engaged in supporting the practices of physicians and patients from those hospitals being rehabilitated.
+This, along with the destruction of hospitals in the Capital and shut down of around 800 hospital beds in Beirut led to the increase need of support to assist all patients especially those in need of chronic care.
+Mount Lebanon Hospital is highly engaged in supporting the practices of physicians and patients from those hospitals being rehabilitated.
 In order to provide the care needed, we need the support of generous donations for the purchase of additional hospital beds and medical supplies.
 The most needed supplies today are Dialysis filters, gloves, masks, sutures, chemotherapy medication and patient beds.

 Every year, Mount Lebanon Hospital and the Gharios Family contribute an average of USD 900 000 to cover the costs of healthcare of needy people.
 This sums up to 1000 families yearly benefiting from access to quality healthcare and needed support.